M 47 (Metoprolol 100 mg)

 Pill imprint M 47 has been identified as Metoprolol tartrate 100 mg.

-Metoprolol is used in the treatment of high blood pressure; atrial fibrillation; supraventricular tachycardia; angina; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; mitral valve prolapse; angina (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol 100 mg is not subject to the Controlled Substances Act.
+Metoprolol 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 100 mg